Lawyers For Student Loan Debt Getting Serious About Unfair Practices

 In addition, the federal government reportedly has expanded its privatized collection program.
 Finally, the Trump Administration plans to consolidate federal student loan servicing under one company.
 What do these changes mean to you?
 If you are in default, they make it more likely that you will be sued by the debt collector.

-And Rule #1 for borrowers is NEVER ignore papers served on you.
-Robyn Smith, an attorney at the National Consumer Law Center, recommended that if you’ve been served with a lawsuit, get an attorney who specializes in debt collection and credit reporting issues Take the papers to a student loan attorney as soon as possible and before your scheduled court appearance.
+Robyn Smith, an attorney at the National Consumer Law Center, recommended that if you’ve been served with a lawsuit, get an attorney who specializes in debt collection and credit reporting issues.
+Take the papers to a student loan attorney as soon as possible and before your scheduled court appearance.
 By ignoring the papers, you literally give the creditor a default judgment against you.

 As part of a consent order, the two companies agreed to pay damaged borrowers $3.5 million.
 If you are a National Collegiate customer, contact the CFPB or a student loan attorney to determine if you are eligible for damages.